-The Ossian Transmission Infrastructure is a Nationally Significant Infrastructure Project and will therefore be required to apply for a apply for a DCO for the development which falls within England.
+The Ossian Transmission Infrastructure is a Nationally Significant Infrastructure Project and will therefore be required to apply for the development which falls within England.
 This is typical for infrastructure projects of this size.

 The decision to grant development consent is made, in the case of energy projects such as Ossian, by the Secretary of State for the Department for Energy Security and Net Zero based on the recommendations of the Planning Inspectorate.